canlab/CanlabCore/README.md

 CanlabCore
 ==========

-Core tools required for running Canlab Matlab toolboxes.
+Core tools required for running CANlab Matlab toolboxes for neuroimaging analysis and beyond.

 See our documentation:

-Introduction to the toolbox can be found <a href = "http://canlab.github.io/CanlabCore">here</a>.
+A brief introduction to the toolbox can be found <a href = "http://canlab.github.io/CanlabCore">here</a>.

-The desctiption of tools can be found at lab's <a href = "http://wagerlab.colorado.edu/wiki/doku.php/help/fmri_tools_documentation">wiki</a>.
+Additional documentation for some toolboxes, WIKI pages on fMRI analysis, and fMRI references can be found on the CANlab <a href = "http://wagerlab.colorado.edu/wiki/doku.php/help/fmri_tools_documentation">wiki</a>.

-For API and tools documentation, refer <a href = http://canlabcore.readthedocs.org/en/latest/>this</a> readthedocs link.
+For function-by-function help documents on the Core Tools objects and functions, see the <a href = http://canlabcore.readthedocs.org/en/latest/>help pages on Readthedocs</a>.